pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

 ## Basic Branching and Merging ##

-A single git repository can maintain multiple branches of development.
-To create a new branch named "experimental", use
+A single Git repository can maintain multiple branches of development.
+To create a new branch named `experimental`, use

     $ git branch experimental